File A Report or Complaint

 ccr@wsu.edu

-Sex and gender based violence, including criminal harassment, sexual assault, stalking, dating violence, and domestic violence, can be reported to law enforcement.
+Hate crimes, criminal harassment, sexual assault, stalking, dating violence, and domestic violence can be reported to law enforcement.
 Reporters are urged to preserve any evidence and to also seek medical and counseling services.
-Law enforcement can assist with filing criminal charges or pursuing a no contact order.
+Law enforcement can assist with filing criminal charges or pursuing a no-contact order.

 • Pullman